AndrewDanilov/yii2-feedback/README.md

         'name' => 'Send msg', // optional
         'options' => ['class' => 'form-submit-button'], // optional
     ],
+    // optional: class to be added to input element and its parent in case an error, default is 'has-errors' 'errorFieldClass' => 'error',
+    // optional: class of element containing error message, default is 'help-block' 'errorFieldAlertElementClass' => 'alert',
     // optional: form block options
     'options' => [
         'class' => 'form-block-class',